glue-viz/glue/doc/customization.rst

 If you open a file using this file type selection, Glue will pass the path of this file to your function, and use the resulting Data object.

+For more examples of custom data loaders, see the `example repository <https://github.com/glue-viz/glue-data-loaders>`_.